MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -AllowNetworkProtectionOnWinServer

 Specifies whether to allow network protection to be set to Enabled or Audit Mode for Windows Server.
+Valid values are:

+- $true: Allow network protection to be set to Enabled or Audit Mode on Windows Server.
+- $false: Don't allow network protection to be set to Enabled or Audit Mode on Windows Server.

 ```yaml
 Type: Boolean